 2coupled code edit: single scoped agent

 In the simplest case, an agent pipeline is a straight line: the user asks a question, agent A looks it up, agent B analyzes it, and agent C replies.
-For a narrow task like "What is the return policy?", a chain works fine.
-But real customer inquiries are messy.
-A shopper might ask, "Where is my order, and can I change the delivery address?"
-That touches inventory, shipping rules, and address validation at the same time.
+For a narrow task like "What does this runbook say?", a chain works fine.
+But production-release questions are messy.
+An on-call engineer might ask, "Can we promote reranker-v17, and did the canary burn error budget?"
+That touches evals, deployment state, and policy at the same time.
 A rigid assembly line forces you to process these in sequence even when they could run in parallel.

 A naive pipeline processes steps sequentially, handing output directly from one task to the next.
 The visual below compares that rigid path with a DAG route that can branch by intent and merge results before the final answer.